FIRST Lego League Explore

-FIRST LEGO League Explore (FLLE) (formerly known as FIRST LEGO League Jr.) is a non-competitive robotics program designed for children ages six to ten.
+FIRST Lego League Explore (FLLE) (formerly known as FIRST Lego League Jr.) is a non-competitive robotics program designed for children ages six to ten.
 It is one of the programs established by FIRST.

-FIRST LEGO League Explore follows the same theme given to the FIRST LEGO League Challenge.
-While FIRST LEGO League Challenge teams conduct research projects and design autonomous robots specifically to carry out missions relating to the topic, FIRST LEGO League Explore teams conduct much smaller projects and make models out of LEGO elements to illustrate one part of the theme.
-They may also use LEGO WeDo, a programmable robotics kit, as part of their models.
+FIRST Lego League Explore follows the same theme given to the FIRST Lego League Challenge.
+While FIRST Lego League Challenge teams conduct research projects and design autonomous robots specifically to carry out missions relating to the topic, FIRST Lego League Explore teams conduct much smaller projects and make models out of Lego elements to illustrate one part of the theme.
+They may also use Lego Education SPIKE Essential set, a programmable robotics kit, as part of their models.

 Currently, the program is available in 33 countries.

 History

-FIRST LEGO League Explore started out as a pilot program in 2004 to encourage young children to have interest in science and engineering.
-In the first pilot year, the teams were provided with some specific LEGO parts by FIRST, but that idea was dropped in later years.
-Teams now use any LEGO elements that they have to build the models.
+FIRST Lego League Explore started out as a pilot program in 2004 to encourage young children to have interest in science and engineering.
+In the first pilot year, the teams were provided with some specific Lego parts by FIRST, but that idea was dropped in later years.
+Teams now use any Lego elements that they have to build the models.
 The pilot years were done in three phases from 2004 to 2006.
 The program was officially launched in 2007 during the Power Puzzle season.

 During the first five years, the program was not referred as a robotic program.
-The only requirements to build models out of LEGO elements were to have some moving parts and include at least one simple machine based on a given topic of that year.
-FIRST has provided an option to purchase a FIRST LEGO League Jr. Base Kit that contains many LEGO elements including gears, motor, and other TECHNIC elements.
-In 2009, with the new robotics kit by LEGO Group, the program included LEGO WeDo as an optional kit which allows children to connect a motor and/or a sensor to other LEGO bricks, gears and other TECHNIC elements.
+The only requirements to build models out of Lego elements were to have some moving parts and include at least one simple machine based on a given topic of that year.
+FIRST has provided an option to purchase a FIRST Lego League Explore Base Kit that contains many Lego elements including gears, motor, and other Lego Technic elements.
+In 2009, with the new robotics kit by Lego Group, the program included Lego WeDo as an optional kit which allows children to connect a motor and/or a sensor to other Lego bricks, gears and other technic elements.
 It also has drag-and-drop programming interface for children to write robotics programs.

 The number of participants has been increasing each year.
 However, the program was limited to the United States and Canada until 2009.